VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/d_creating_and_tools.md

 Tools should be self contained and opinionated: C vs Rust, Fossil Vs Git, etc. ++ How this contradicts, but why it's better.

 Tools should be composable, smart, fast, customizable.

+Tools should both enable new functionality, but learn from mistakes.

+Tools that are fundamental should be fast, slim, and highly optimized

+Tools that are high level should be easily modified, open, customizable

 ## Creating New Information Sucks